ory/fosite/README.md

 	*oidcStrat.DefaultSession
 }

-// The authorize endpoint is usually at "https://mydomain.com/oauth2/auth" func authEndpoint(rw http.ResponseWriter, req *http.Request) {
+// The authorize endpoint is usually at "https://mydomain.com/oauth2/auth". func authorizeHandlerFunc(rw http.ResponseWriter, req *http.Request) {
 	// This context will be passed to all methods.
 It doesn't fulfill a real purpose in the standard library but could be used
 	// to abort database lookups or similar things. ctx := NewContext()